 ON SECOND THOUGHT…

-We denied the fact that the fridge requires proper ventilation in order to be efficient.
-We can definitely feel the heat behind the fridge just by placing our hand.
+1- We denied the fact that the fridge requires proper ventilation in order to be efficient.
+We can definitely feel the heat behind the fridge with our hand.
 Alright then, let’s make things right and add ventilation!
 We added a hole in the floor for that purpose; it is fully detailed in the following article: